 One participant skipped a night of sleep while the other consumed several alcoholic drinks.
 The drunk driver performed approximately three (3) times worse than their control runs.
 However, the exhausted driver performed a shocking 10 times worse, leaving their lane, driving erratically, and repeatedly losing focus.
 These results should make all of us think twice before getting behind the wheel while drowsy.

-Contact our Trenton Impaired Driving Accident Attorneys Today
+Contact our Hamilton Impaired Driving Accident Attorneys Today